 Use of Terms

-For purposes of this document only, the term preschedule is intended to mean transactions submitted as RFIs at least a day prior to implementation.
+For purposes of INT-003-WECC-CRT, the term preschedule is intended to mean transactions submitted as RFIs at least a day prior to implementation.

 This document addresses RFIs in the context of the Interchange Software used to facilitate those RFIs.
 Generally, the specifications for creation and treatment of RFIs are detailed by NAESB in the e-Tag specification, or its successor.